Advertisement

 1 / 11

-Whether it happens in the first few days after you get that positive pregnancy test or after you’ve already felt the stirrings of movement, miscarriage can be a difficult experience, both physically and emotionally.
-But it’s important to remember that miscarriage is fairly common and rarely your fault.
-Althea O’Shaughnessy, MD, a fertility specialist with Conceptions Reproductive Associates of Colorado, offers insights on common causes of miscarriage, and what you can do to increase the chance of a healthy pregnancy.
+Miscarriage is not often talked about or discussed openly.
+But it is much more common than you may realize.
+For many people, it can be a difficult experience, both physically and emotionally.
+Althea O’Shaughnessy, MD, a fertility specialist with Conceptions Reproductive Associates of Colorado, explains common causes of miscarriage, and what you can do to help support a healthy pregnancy.

 2 / 11